In recovery and rediscovering joy.

 I write because there is something inside of me that yearns for connection and significance, and I meet that need when I put words to my experiences, hopes, dreams, feelings, and thoughts.
 Most especially I meet that need when I get to tell about that experience to another person, or you.

 So I believe in the power of story, how telling our stories without fear of judgement and condemnation can change our very being and move us toward wholeness and healing.
-Talking about those things that make me feel uncomfortable have been my personal keys to accessing life on a deeply intentional level.
+Talking about those things that make me feel uncomfortable have been my personal keys to accessing life on a deeply intentional and joyful level.

 “We don’t have to do all of it alone.
 We were never meant to.”